rajbos/rajbos.github.io/_posts/2021-10-14-GitHub-Actions-Internal-Marketplace.md

 date: 2021-10-14
 ---

 One of the best practices of using GitHub Actions is to [fork all actions](/blog/2021/02/06/GitHub-Actions-Forking-Repositories) that you want to use to your internal actions organization.
 If often use `organizationname-actions` for that, just like I am doing for my own personal setup here: [rajbos-actions](https://github.com/rajbos-actions).

+After forking the repositories I always get the question:

+* What now?
-After forking the repositories I always get the question: what now?
-How do we handle internal discovery?
-How can we have a process that gives our engineers control over the actions that we use?
-How can we do all this in a secure way?
-Can we automate this process?
+* How do we handle internal discovery?
+* How can we have a process that gives our engineers control over the actions that we use?
+* How can we do all this in a secure way?
+* Can we automate this process?
 How do I stay up to date with the parent repository?

 This post describes my way of working, and how I set up a GitHub Actions Marketplace.

 ![Image of the Actions Marketplace](/images/20211014/20211014_Marketplace.png)